rehmanali1994/rehmanali1994.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Smooth Inverse Criminal ...
-Allegedly
+subtitle: A Smooth Inverse Criminal ...
+Allegedly 😎

 profile:
   align: right